JacobU/italian-training/README.md

 # Learn the 1000 Most Common Italian Words (for English Programmers)

-A simply program, run on a terminal, which allows you to train your memory of the top 1000+ Italian words.
+A simple program, run on a terminal, which allows you to train your memory of the top 1000+ Italian words.

 Words taken from https://www.fluentsimple.com/1000-most-common-italian-words/